-Appendages on the surface of the cannabis flower that produce and hold the plant’s cannabinoids and terpenes.
-Trichomes are primarily produced on the flower, bract, and leaves of the cannabis plant, and have a sugary, crystal-like appearance.
+An appendage on the surface of the cannabis flower that produces and holds the plant’s cannabinoids and terpenes.
+Trichomes are primarily produced on the flower, bract, and leaves of the cannabis plant.
+They have a sugary, crystal-like appearance.

 Trichomes are the glandular and non-glandular “hairs” found on the surface of plants and are responsible for producing the cannabis plant’s cannabinoids and terpenes.
 Though you may not have known what they were, you’ve probably noticed trichomes as the tiny hairs that cover your cannabis, giving it a crystal-like sheen and sticky feel.

 Trichomes may be made of hairs, glandular hairs, scales, and papillae.
 They grow on the appendages of plants, such as cannabis, as well as algae and lichens.

 What Is the Difference Between Trichomes and Root Hairs?

 Trichomes and root hairs are found in different places on a plant.
 Whereas root hairs are observed in the young roots near a plant’s tips, trichomes are more widespread and cover the entire stem as well as leaves and flowers.
 There are also cellular differences between trichomes and root hairs.
 Root hairs are exclusively unicellular while trichomes may be unicellular or multicellular.

 What Are Trichomes on Weed?

 While they’re most visible to the naked eye on cannabis flower, trichomes can also be found on the leaves and stems of the plant.
 They contain resin glands that make the terpenes, THCA, CBDA, and other phytocannabinoids for which cannabis is known.